 A young boy (Jerry Mathers, TV's LEAVE IT TO BEAVER) is traumatized into muteness when he sees an elderly man (Watson Downs) murdered and his mother (Betty Garrett, ON THE TOWN) attacked by three thugs: John Drew Barrymore (yes, Drew's dad), Corey Allen (REBEL WITHOUT A CAUSE) and Gerald Sarracini.
 It then becomes a race against time to see if the police can find where the thugs are holding the woman before she is killed.
 This pulpy potboiler is a good idea poorly executed.
 The director William Asher (BEACH PARTY) manages to keep enough uneasiness in the situation to keep one's interest but the acting rings hollow especially the stoic faced Philip Carey who deserves some kind of prize for keeping expressionless in even the most emotional and intense of moments.
 I mean the guy's wife has been kidnapped and his kid in a state of shock yet he can't even summon up a raised eyebrow or a quiver in his voice!
 George Duning's underscore brings a touch of class to the proceedings.
 With Paul Picerni, William Leslie, Mort Mills and Eve McVeagh.

-In a futuristic society, instead of war, mankind's violent aggression is channeled through a globalized game called The Big Hunt.
-Each player signs up for ten turns, five as a hunter, five as a victim.
-If they survive all ten games, they are retired to great wealth and fame.
-A beautiful woman (Ursula Andress) is on her final 10th game and her victim (Marcello Mastroianni) is in desperate financial and emotional straits due to the pressure from his mistress (Elsa Martinelli) and ex-wife (Luce Bonifassy).
+In a futuristic society, instead of war, mankind's violent aggression is channeled through a globalized game called The Big Hunt. each player signs up for ten turns, five as a hunter, five as a victim.
+If they survive all ten games, they are retired to greath wealth and fame.
+A beautiful woman (Ursula Andress) is on her final 10th game and her victim (Marcello Mastroianni) is in desperate financial and emotional straits due to pressure from his mistress (Elsa Martinelli) and ex-wife (Luce bonifassy).
+Based on the 1953 short story SEVENTH VICTIM by Robert Sheckley and directed with a wink in his eye by Elio Petri (INVESTIGATION OF A CITIZEN ABOVE SUSPICION).
 This oddball mixture of science fiction and black comedy is imaginative and often amusing though it turns quite silly by its end.
 It's quite startling how a film made in the mid 1960s looks more futuristic than ever (not unlike Godard's ALPHAVILLE).
-Not only due to Piero Poletto's production design assisted by Piero Piccioni's 60s style cool jazz underscore but the film's staging of the killing as a television special (complete with dancers with guns) seems rather omniscient now.
-Elio Petri (INVESTIGATION OF A CITIZEN ABOVE SUSPICION) directs with a deft twinkle in his eye.
-With Salvo Randone and Massimo Serato.
+Not only due to Piero Poletto's production design assisted by Piero Piccioni's 60s style cool jazz underscore but the film's staging of the killing as a television special (complete with dancers with guns) seems rather omniscient now in this age of outrageous reality shows.
+With Massimo Serato and Salvo Randone.

 A 14 year old boy (Liam James) and his mother (Toni Collette) are spending the summer at the beach house of his mother's new boyfriend (Steve Carell) along with his teenage daughter (Zoe Levin).
 Having a hard time dealing with his mother's boyfriend, he spends his days at a water park with the laid back manager (Sam Rockwell) and finds himself opening up under the wing of his new mentor.
 This is the directorial film debut of Nat Faxon and Jim Rash who won Oscars for their screenplay for THE DESCENDANTS along with Alexander Payne.
 THE DESCENDANTS was one of my most disliked films of 2011 mainly because of its screenplay, so imagine my surprise at this well written often incisive coming of age tale.
 Let's be honest, there's only so much you can do with yet another coming of age story so it's not so much the journey but telling of it and the telling of it here is marvelous.
 For the most parts, the film resists going for the obvious and while it often revels in its quirkiness, it's never at the expense of its characters.
 The film belongs to Rockwell but he gets a lot competition from Allison Janney as an alcoholic, horny single mother of two.
 The rest of cast includes Maya Rudolph, Amanda Peet, AnnaSophia Robb, Rob Corddry and River Alexander.
 Go see it!